7+ Best Hostels in Vienna/Wien Under $25

 If you prefer a hotel feel with a social vibe, MEININGER Vienna Downtown Franz is the right hostel.

-Located in the 2nd District (Leopoldstadt), the 1st District is in walking distance.
+Located in the 2nd District (Leopoldstadt), the 1st District is within walking distance.

 Alternatively, Schottenring U-Bahn station is close by.

-Kitchen use available and breakfast is served as an ‘all you can eat’ for an additional charge.
+Kitchen use is available, and breakfast is served as an ‘all you can eat’ for an additional charge.

 This is a family and pet-friendly hostel.